- Instructions for Form 1120-IC-DISC - Introductory Material

 Form 720, Quarterly Federal Excise Tax Return;

-Form 941, Employer's QUARTERLY Federal Tax Return; or
+Form 941, Employer's QUARTERLY Federal Tax Return;

 Form 945, Annual Return of Withheld Federal Income Tax.

 The trust fund recovery penalty may be imposed on all persons who are determined by the IRS to have been responsible for collecting, accounting for, and paying over these taxes, and who acted willfully in not doing so.
-The penalty is equal to the unpaid trust fund tax.
+The penalty is equal to the full amount of the unpaid trust fund tax.
 See the Instructions for Form 720 or Pub.
 15 (Circular E), Employer's Tax Guide, for details, including the definition of responsible persons.